traendy/traendy/README.md

 Check out a game I recently published https://play.google.com/store/apps/details?id=de.traendy.spaceshooter ✌️

-Have an nice stay. 😁
+Have a nice stay. 😁

 <!--
 **traendy/traendy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.